tulasidamarla/algorithms-and-data-structures/datastructures/README.md

 ------------
 Linked list is a data structure used for storing collections of data.
 It has the following properties.

-i)successive elements are connected by pointers ii)Last element points to null iii)can grow or shrink in size during the execution of a program iv)It does not waste memory but consumes extra memory for pointers.
+i)successive elements are connected by pointers<br>
+ii)Last element points to null<br>
+iii)can grow or shrink in size during the execution of a program<br>
+iv)It does not waste memory but consumes extra memory for pointers.<br>

 Note:linked list takes O(n) for accessing an element in the worst case.